-As part of the overall risk assessment process, and in keeping with their legal duty of care, the Group Leader must take reasonable steps to check that any accommodation (e.g. youth hostel) that is used, and any venues (e.g. castles or museums) that the group plans to visit, are suitable, satisfactory, and acceptably safe.
+As part of the overall risk assessment process, and in keeping with their legal duty of care, the Visit Leader must take reasonable steps to check that any accommodation (e.g. youth hostel) that is used, and any venues (e.g. castles or museums) that the group plans to visit, are suitable, satisfactory, and acceptably safe.
+The visit leader should ideally look to book out a whole 'block' of accommodation or a floor of a hotel, where this is not possible the visit leader should agree expectations with the venue.
+The Visit Leader should agree expectations regarding the nature of the visit to include behaviour expectations.
+Where there is support from provider staff the visit leader should agree clearly who is responsible for the aspects of the visit.